diffblue/gitlab/.gitlab/issue_templates/Feature Flag Roll Out.md

 ### What can we monitor to detect problems with this?

 <!-- Which dashboards from https://dashboards.gitlab.net are most relevant? -->
+_Consider mentioning checks for 5xx errors or other anomalies like increase in 302 errors_

+### What can we check for monitoring production after rollouts?

+_Consider adding links to check for Sentry errors, Production logs for 5xx, 302s, etc._

 ## Rollout Steps